-There is a lamp and temperature indicator on the top.
+There are a lamp and temperature indicator on the top.
 That takes us to the back which has the interfaces.
-There are optical HDMI, HDMI 1 (HDCP 2.2) needed for blu-ray to UHD, a standard HDMI, a USB type-A and USB type-B, LAN interface, VGA, RS-232c input and a 12-volt trigger out.
+There are optical HDMI, HDMI 1 (HDCP 2.2) needed for Blu-ray to UHD, a standard HDMI, a USB type-A and USB type-B, LAN interface, VGA, RS-232c input and a 12-volt trigger out.

 The lamp life is 4000 hours in normal mode and a thousand more in eco mode.
 This is 2500 lumen which is pretty good.
 The throw ratio has a wide range from 1.35 to 2.84 which can be projected from 50 inches to 300 inches.
 There is a manual vertical keystone of ±30°.

 One of the best contrast ratio of up to 1,000,000:1 will give you rich and vibrant colors and fantastic black and white images.
 It also supports ultra-wide color gamut.
 This 24.3-pound projector has a dimension of 20.5 x 17.7 x 7.6 inches.
 So it is not portable.

 - Spare lamp

 - Less lamp life

 Acer V7850 4K Ultra High Definition (3840 x 2160) DLP Home Theater Projector

 The Acer V7850 uses DLP technology to produce its native 3840×2160 resolution.
 One of the gems in the market that can produce true 4k with a mind-blowing contrast ratio of 1,200,000:1.
 These features make it stand out of the crowd and have a place of glory with a price under 2000 bucks.